-PARTNERSHIP AGREEMENT BETWEEN THE U.S. DEPARTMENT OF AGRICULTURE NATURAL RESOURCES CONSERVATION SERVICE AND THE
+PARTNERSHIP AGREEMENT BETWEEN THE U.S. DEPARTMENT OF AGRICULTURE NATURAL RESOURCES CONSERVATION SERVICE AND THE U.S. DEPARTMENT OF THE ARMY OFFICE OF THE ASSISTANT SECRETARY OF THE ARMY (CIVIL WORKS)

-U.S. DEPARTMENT OF THE ARMY OFFICE OF THE ASSISTANT SECRETARY OF THE ARMY (Civil Works)
+Purpose: To promote a long-term working relationship between the U.S. Department of Agriculture, Natural Resources Conservation Service (NRCS) and the Office of the Assistant Secretary of the Army (Civil Works) (OASA (CW)) on collaborative efforts to improve the management of water and related natural resources under the missions and authorities of NRCS and the Department of the Army (DA) Civil Works mission through the U.S. Army Corps of Engineers (USACE).

-Purpose: To promote a long-term working relationship between the U.S. Department of Agriculture, Natural Resources Conservation Service (NRCS), and the Office of the Assistant Secretary of the Army (Civil Works)(OASA(CW)) on collaborative efforts to improve the management of water and related natural resources under the missions and authorities of NRCS and the Department of the Army (DA) Civil Works mission through the U.S. Army Corps of Engineers (USACE).
+Goals: NRCS and OASA (CW) have established the following partnership goals:

-Goals: NRCS and OASA(CW) have established the following partnership goals:
+- To express mutual commitment to comprehensive water management and related natural resources conservation in support of Executive Order 13352, Facilitation of Cooperative Conservation. - To create and support a national team to review existing authorities and programs, identify areas of mutual concern and need for increased collaboration, and support implementation of actions identified for: - 1) Watershed Planning and Implementation, - Wetland Creation, Restoration, and Enhancement, including Coastal Restoration, - 3) Recovery from Disasters Impacting Natural Resources, including Restoration - Water Quality Improvements, Water Supply Development and Water Management, - Coordination of other programs and activities including Wetland Conservation Compliance (Swampbuster) and Regulatory Programs (Section 404 of the Clean Water Act), and

-- To express mutual commitment to comprehensive water and related natural resources management and conservation in support of Executive Order 13352, Facilitation of Cooperative Conservation. - To create and support three national teams to review existing authorities and programs, identify areas of concern and need for increased collaboration, and support implementation of actions identified for: - (1) Watershed Planning and Implementation, - (2) Wetland Creation, Restoration, and Enhancement, and - (3) Natural Disaster Recovery. - To coordinate other programs and activities including Wetland Conservation Compliance (Swampbuster) and Regulatory (Section 404 of the Clean Water Act). - To support and encourage the establishment of six to ten Field Implementation Teams to serve as pilot activities for implementing innovations, removing impediments to the NRCS/USACE partnership, and engaging and supporting local leadership in solving water and related natural resources problems.
+- 6) Coordination of programs and activities that promote the wise use of floodplains including participation in the Federal Interagency Floodplain Management Task Force. - To support and encourage the establishment of Project Field Implementation Teams to serve as pilot projects for implementing innovations, removing impediments to the NRCS/USACE partnership, and engaging and supporting local leadership in solving water and related natural resources problems on specific projects.

 Implementation: We commit to achieve our goals by fostering a spirit of teamwork between our organizations at all levels.
-We will meet in partnering sessions as needed, but at least annually, to ensure that we are achieving our goals.
+We will meet in partnering sessions as needed, but at least semi-annually, to ensure that we are achieving our goals.
 This partnership agreement does not commit either the NRCS or USACE to fund particular initiatives, as funding commitments must be addressed pursuant to a more formal document.